Madawaska (CDP), Maine

 Madawaska is a census-designated place (CDP) comprising the main village within the town of Madawaska in Aroostook County, Maine, United States.
 The population of the CDP was 2,967 at the 2010 census, out of a population of 4,035 for the entire town.

 Geography

-The Madawaska CDP is located at (47.352645, −68.330943) in the northwestern corner of the town of Madawaska.
+The Madawaska CDP is located in the northwestern corner of the town of Madawaska.
 The Saint John River forms the northern edge of the CDP as well as the Canada–United States border.
 U.S. Route 1 runs east–west through the center of the CDP, leading 19 mi southwest (officially northbound) to Fort Kent, the highway's northern terminus, and 47 mi southeast (southbound) to Caribou.
 A bridge across the Saint John River connects Madawaska with the city of Edmundston, New Brunswick, Canada.
 The Madawaska River of New Brunswick joins the Saint John River just east (downstream) of the international bridge.

 According to the United States Census Bureau, the Madawaska CDP has a total area of 14.0 sqkm, of which 13.7 sqkm is land and 0.3 sqkm, or 1.89%, is water.